nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 - develop web app or mobile app for my region on places.
 It helps in outer people know about particular place.
 - Work through the knowledge you have keep track on it.
 - Make sure to revise what you know and what has to do.
+- i am working on my programming skills and language where it helps me in the project  and some other courses, by spending some time on the outcomes of this course.

 # Reflection of Style guide